Chapter 2: Accept Fate

 I was just an eighteen-year-old girl.
 Trapped.
 Powerless.
 William had played this game perfectly.
 He knew exactly how to control me.

 Earlier today, I'd had to lie to everyone.
 I told them I was leaving for college.
 An incredible opportunity in New York.
-Each word felt like poison on my tongue.
+Each word felt heavy in my throat.

 "I don't understand, Jasmine."
 Coach's words from this morning echoed in my head.
 Her face had been creased with worry.
 "With your talent, you could dominate the World Championships."